 Unbeknownst to the officers when they decided to stop the man who was riding his bicycle on the sidewalk, they were about to approach a man who was very seriously mentally ill, and who, just a few weeks before this incident, had been held for observation in a psychiatric hospital because he had had homicidal and assaultive ideations and had been hearing voices telling him to hurt someone.
+In fact, they did not realize that they were approaching a man who had been suffering from a very serious mental illness his entire life and was a person with whom they could not reason.

 The medical records show that the defendant's first admission to a mental health facility was when he was only nine years old, when he was admitted for dangerous behavior.
 On April 29, 2009, just a few weeks before this incident, the defendant was taken to a mental health facility because he was hearing voices telling him to hurt someone.
 The notes indicated that he was paranoid and hostile, depressed, anxious and having difficulty sleeping.
 Under "Violence Risk Factors", it states: "homicidal/ assaultive ideation, homicidal/ assaultive plan, violence severe stressor, paranoid."
 It stated that when he was asked who he wanted to hurt, he said, "no particular target, can't say what's bothering him."
-(R.33, pp. 147-150; App. pp. A191-A194)..
+(R.33, pp. 147-150; App. pp. A104-A107).

 He was discharged the next day, at his insistence, and told to take Risperdal and go to the Acacia Clinic.
 He was seen by a therapist there on May 11 and June 4, 2009.
-In their notes, the Clinic said he reported hearing voices and had daily thoughts of harming people.
+In their notes, the

+Clinic said he reported hearing voices and had daily thoughts of harming people.
 They noted that he said he was taking his meds, and seemed less angry.
 (R.33, pp. 159-162).
 However, his family stated that he had not been taking his meds.